bradbell/xrst/test_rst/literal_cmd.rst

 display_file
 ************
-If *display_file* is not present, the literal input block is in the current input file.
+If *display_file* is not present, the literal input block is in the current page file.
 Otherwise, the literal input block is in *display_file*.
 The file name *display_file* is relative to the :ref:`config_file@directory@project_directory` .